kaefers/travis/Readme.md

 not like quotes.
 Also please only use alphanumeric characters, dashes and underscores for whatever you enter in the manifest files.
 Note that TRAVIS internally uses double and triple underscores as separators.
-However, TRAVIS Henchman creates a manifest file called ’Troubling TRAVIS Table’, where all intended searches for TRAVIS Core are listed.
+However, TRAVIS Henchman creates a manifest file called ’Troubling TRAVIS Table’ (TTT), where all intended searches for TRAVIS Core are listed.
 You can adjust this table according to your specific needs.
 This can drastically reduce calculation time.
 It is also possible to manually create a TTT or use an old one and skip TRAVIS Henchman completely.
-Henchman has been split into two parts.
+Henchman was split into two parts.
 The first part downloads and sorts your references, and the second part prepares the data for the searches.
 Depending on your reference library, this can take quite some time and computing resources.
 As some high performance clusters have ridiculously strict firewalls, you might want to